matthewwardrop/mensor/README.md

 - allows for local ad-hoc definitions of additional data sources for exploration by data scientists or other technically minded folk, decoupling it from deployment into production services.

+**Note:** Mensor is currently still under heavy development, and intrusive changes to the API are expected.
+To minimise the impact on downstream projects, Mensor will strictly adhere to semantic versioning.
+In particular, any incompatible or sufficiently adventurous change to classes expected to be used outside of Mensor itself will resulting a major version bump.
+If you pin the version of Mensor used in your project using `mensor>=x.y(.z)?<x.y+1` (e.g. `mensor>=0.1.2<0.2`), you should be protected from any code churn and can upgrade to newer versions of Mensor after reading the release notes at your leisure.